mietzen/AKS-ArgoCD-tutorial/README.md

 Wait for it to finish provisioning.

-Congratulations — we’ve created a Kubernetes cluster 🎉
+Congratulations!
+We’ve created a Kubernetes cluster 🎉

 Next, we need to add the context to `kubectl`: